 Discovering Broiled Blue Cheese Tomatoes with Grandma

 A few weeks back I went to visit my grandma in Salisbury, MD.
 Much different from the hustle and bustle of the city that I’m used to, Salisbury, MD is an interesting place.
 It sure was nice to spend some days in the peace and quiet.
 And visit with grandma…oh we had such fun.
 Eating a fabulous French meal, enjoying some crab cakes in Ocean City, walking the beach, spending hours chatting, meeting her friends, and those oh-so-wonderful afternoon naps.
-Oh afternoon naps, how I miss you.
+Oh afternoon naps, how I miss you!

-Slice the tomatoes in 1/4″ slices for the best results.
+Slice the tomatoes in 1/2″ slices for the best results.
 Arrange the slices on a baking sheet and cover each tomato with the blue cheese.
-Sprinkle the sugar evenly across all tomatoes.
-Drizzle with the olive oil and place under the broiler for about 5 minutes, or until the cheese is bubbly and just starting to brown.
+Sprinkle the sugar evenly across all tomatoes and drizzle with the olive oil.

+Place under the broiler for about 5 minutes, or until the cheese is bubbly and just starting to brown.
 They are best if served immediately while nice and hot.
 Note: they will burn your tongue, so I’ve “heard.”

-- 3 fresh tomatoes sliced in 1/4" slices
+- 3 fresh tomatoes, sliced in 1/2" slices (note 1)

-- 3-4 oz. blue cheese crumbles
+- 3-4 oz. blue cheese crumbles (note 2)

-- Olive oil
+- 1 tbsp.
+Olive oil

 - 1 tsp. sugar

-Arrange the tomato slices on a baking sheet and cover each with blue cheese.
+- Arrange the tomato slices on a baking sheet and cover each with blue cheese.

-Sprinkle the sugar across all tomatoes.
+- Sprinkle the sugar across all tomatoes.